-SACNAS News Magazine, Summer/Fall 2014
+SACNAS News Magazine, Winter/Spring 2015

 The SACNAS News showcases the science and diversity of SACNAS members while sharing their research, stories, and experiences.
 Each issue of the bi-annual digital publication features in-depth coverage of current issues within the scientific community, celebrates the achievements and contributions of our members, and provides resources for academic and professional development.
 Written by and about SACNAS scientists, the SACNAS News is truly the voice of the SACNISTA movement.

 By Katrina Claw, PhD and Náníbaa’ Garrison, PhD

 "The rapidly advancing field of genomics won’t wait for Indigenous students to catch up; we need to be a part of the revolution now."
 READ MORE.

 "I learned that I can be a Native scientist without giving up one or the other and it takes a lot of long-term planning and some sacrifices to bring the two worlds together."
 READ MORE.

 By Jorge Munoz, PhD

 "A prevalent, memorable question is always: “Do you no longer enjoy activities that you used to enjoy?”
 It is simple, to the point and for me, and many others, it was the take-home question..."
 READ MORE.

 "If you had the opportunity to hear your PhD advisor’s truest, most candid, and uncensored opinions about you, would you take it?"
 READ MORE.

 In Every Issue